CRC Open WebUI User Guide

 4.4.
 File ids Retrieval from the CLI

-The files you upload have file ids.
+The files you uploaded are assigned file ids.
 You can retrieve the file ids and print them to the screen.

 Step 1: Retrieve your file ids and store them in a variable